 The frame of drafting tables is made of either wood or steel.
-In regards to category, the table can be four-post, pedestal, fold-a-way or craft and hobby.
+In regards to the category, the table can be four-post, pedestal, fold-a-way, or craft and hobby.

 Like four-post drafting tables, pedestal drafting tables are expensive.
 Both categories have permanent fixtures, so these are not for those who are looking for a portable drafting table.

 What you will love about pedestal drafting tables is that you can adjust the height and tilt of the tabletop easily with a foot pedal, a switch, or a lever.
 You can tilt the tabletop upwards from zero degrees to 90 degrees.

 If you are looking for a portable drafting table, go for a fold-a-away one.
 You can fold its legs in and fold its tabletop down to around five inches in width, so you easily store it in your closet or under your bed.
 However, fold-a-away drafting tables are not for heavy use.
 They are less sturdy as compared to four-post and pedestal drafting tables.